CZ-NIC/dns-probe/doc/YAMLfile.rst

       # Maximum number of C-DNS blocks in one exported C-DNS file.
       cdns-blocks-per-file: 0

-      # If this flag is set to true, exported C-DNS files will contain full Answer and Additional RRs
+      # If this flag is set to true, exported C-DNS files will contain full Answer, Authority and
-      # from responses in each record.
+      # Additional RRs from responses in each record.
       # NOTE: Won't work for traffic captured via Knot interface as this data doesn't contain full RRs.
       cdns-export-response-rr: false